Juan Rulfo was alive in Philly this week

 Students can read the entire body of work by Juan Rulfo in less than one week, and walk away with a better understanding of the cultural complexity of Latin America.

-No need to read the bulkier Mario Vargas Llosa, who out churns a bulky book every year, or Carlos Fuentes, another Pantagruelian and ambitious writer who could not stop writing until he unexpectedly died in Mexico City a few years ago.
+No need to read the bulkier Mario Vargas Llosa, who still churns out a bulky book every year, or Carlos Fuentes, another Pantagruelian and ambitious writer who could not stop writing until he unexpectedly died in Mexico City a few years ago.
 Fuentes’ dead body was quickly shipped to Paris, perhaps as required by his own will, where he had his own monument built at the public cemetery, next to famous French artists, so that students of history of Literature might bump into Carlos’s grave more often they would do it in the overpopulated cemetery of Mexico City.

 Not Rulfo.
 He was the opposite.
 Modest.
+Sincere (Sincero, which in Spanish means sin cera in his face).

-Sincere (sin cera).
-The one who could not care less whether he was liked or not by his contemporaries, or the generations to come.
+The one who could not care less whether he was liked or not by his contemporaries, or by the generations to come.

 He just stuck to writing — as he felt it.
 He edited a bit, then shipped it out to the publisher, and then remain silent.
 Completely.
 Shut up.